rasg-affiliates/21cmSense/joss-paper/paper.md

    the need to perform a beam convolution, which can be expensive.
 2. We do not consider flagging of visibilities due to RFI and other systematics, which can complicate the propagation of uncertainties.

-Beyond these assumptions, there is also the current limitation that 21cmSense computes the sensitivity under the map-making framework.
-Nevertheless, the modularity included in this new version provides a path forward to include delay-spectrum calculations in the future.

 Some of the key new features introduced in this version of 21cmSense include: